-The Evolution of Here and Now (TEHN) was my BFA Exhibition piece.
-It is a ten year life journey that examines how our relationship, morals, and limits with technology will transform both individually and as a society.
+The Evolution of Here and Now (TEHN) is a ten year life journey that examines how our relationship, morals, and limits with technology will transform both individually and as a society.
 Rarely do we take the time to stop and recognize how integral it has become in the structure of our daily lives.
 Addressing concerns and dilemmas we currently have with future advancements, TEHN creates a moment in time allowing one to reflect upon the past and speculate the future.
 With more than 300 participants and a little over eight and a half more years until its completion, TEHN was (and still is) quite an undertaking.

 In order to participate with the piece, one had to first take a wristband with a four digit code.
 This code acted as a way to track answers now in 2016 and how they will compare in 2026.
 Participants were asked to respond to questions identifying their fears with technology and how far they were personally willing to go in relation to its advancements.
 As a final part of the piece, participants could handwrite a letter to themselves which will be mailed to them by me in ten years.
 The letter asked to describe one’s relationship with technology currently and what they liked and disliked most about it, creating a moment in time to reflect upon the past and think about the future in regards to the transformative role technology plays in their personal lives.
 Moreover, as technology becomes more prominent in the way we live and communicate, mail might become more scarce.
 Receiving this tangible document that one wrote and addressed to oneself years prior will be exciting.